radosavlevici210/ConnectConnect/SECURITY_NOTICE.md

 - Digital fingerprints are embedded throughout the codebase
 ```

+### ⚠️ SCAMMER ALERT
+**ATTENTION: We are aware of fraudulent actors attempting to exploit this platform**

+- **Known Threat Actors**: Scammers posing as legitimate businesses including fake representatives from Citrix, Patulis, and Atlassian
+- **Criminal Activity**: Pimps and scammers are actively trying to infiltrate and misuse this platform
+- **Warning Signs**: Be suspicious of unsolicited contact, requests for personal information, or offers that seem too good to be true
+- **Report Immediately**: Any suspicious activity should be reported to authorities and platform administrators

+**REMEMBER**: This platform does NOT tolerate illegal activities of any kind.
+All criminal behavior will be reported to law enforcement.

 ### 📞 Contact Information
 For legitimate inquiries about licensing or collaboration:
 - Report suspicious activity immediately